+What time do weddings start?
 It is highly recommended that the ceremony starts somewhere between 10 AM and 3 PM to ensure that the entire affair sails smoothly.
 The best time to start a wedding is dependent on the myriad of factors that the bride and groom have to consider.

 Logistical factors, including the prep time, the length of the wedding ceremony itself, as well as the duration of the reception, should be taken into account.

 What Time Do Weddings Usually Start and End?

 Ironically, a technique that may be used to determine when the ceremony should begin is to identify what time the couple wants the ceremony to end.
 To be more specific, examine the time in which the final leg of the event – usually, in this case, the reception – would pack up.